-There are few things that a person truly has to see to believe: a UFO, the Loch Ness monster, and the gigantic hemorrhoids that can result from vaginal childbirth.
+There are few things that a person truly has to see to believe: a UFO, the Loch Ness monster, and the gigantic hemorrhoids after birth.

 9 (million- amiright?!) or so months is ample time for a woman to become educated and informed on what her body is about to experience.
 She will be fascinated by the changes her body will make physically.
 She will be aware of the aches and pains that are normal while she grows life inside of her.
 She will understand the process of labor and know the calming strategies for when she delivers her precious baby.